jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. exn:: The reference @smart_qualid was not found in the current environment.

-      There is no constant :n:`@smart_qualid` defined in the environment.
+      There is no constant named :n:`@qualid` in the environment.

       .. seealso::